ga-adi-gelato/Course-Materials/lessons/android-fundamentals/activities-and-intents-lesson/readme.md

 If the user chooses subtract, the same steps occur, except the difference is displayed in the main activity.

-> Check: Let's take 2 minutes to review the answer.
-Were all students able to complete the activity successfully?
-If not, where did you get stuck?

 #### Conclusion (5 mins)